top of page

 CAN ACHIEVE ABSOLUTELY ANYTHING."

-The Arts Fund could not carry out it's mission without the talented staff, volunteers and board of directors.
+The Arts Fund could not carry out its mission without our talented staff, volunteers, and board of directors.

 Jamie,Dufek copy.png